The course evaluation is now closed

 Education cycleMaster’s level

-Advanced study in the main fieldSecond cycle, course specialisation cannot be classified(AXX)
+Advanced study in the main fieldSecond cycle, in-depth level of the course cannot be classified(AXX)

 Prior knowledgeEquivalent to Bachelor’s degree of 180 credits, including 90 credits in any subject within